-The site preserves a six-story brick tenement, home to an estimated 7,000 people from more than 20 nations between 1863 and 1935.
+The site preserves a six-story brick tenement, home to an estimated 7,000 people from over 20 nations between 1863 and 1935.
 Tour the tenement's cramped living spaces to learn about the lives of past residents and the history of the Lower East Side.
-The museum and tenement are open for public tours, plays, art exhibits and readings that highlight the immigrant experience.
-For more information, please call (877) 975-3786 or visit nps.gov/loea or tenement.org.
+The museum and tenement are open for public tours, plays, art exhibits, and readings that highlight the immigrant experience.
+For more information, please visit nps.gov/loea or tenement.org.